 7 Reasons why Brisbane’s Unit Market Will Lead The Country

 Brisbane apartment market has gone through very rough times, but it is now on the verge of a major recovery.
-According to several leading real estate analysts, apartment values will see a growth of up to 6% in 2019.

 In the same page as the Moody’s Analytics expert is Tim Lawless, Head of Research for Corelogic, who points out that Brisbane’s recovery has been a long time coming.
 Brisbane is displaying great resilience, partly thanks to showing sustainable growth rates over the past decade.
 The reality is that the same wealth creation effect has not been mirrored by Sydney or Melbourne, and now the two cities are leading a national downturn of the housing market, while Brisbane is not showing the same trend.